DevendraShendkar/Chatting-App/README.md

 Usage
 Sign up or log in to start chatting with other users.
 To interact with the AI, simply type your message and the AI will respond.

+## License

+This project is licensed under the Apache License 2.0.
+See the [LICENSE](LICENSE) file for details.